-- 15.1 Each Party's total aggregate liability in each Contract Year under the Contract (whether in tort, contract or otherwise) is no more than the greater of £5 million or 150% of the Estimated Yearly Charges unless specified otherwise in the Award Form. - 15.2 Neither Party is liable to the other for: - 15.2.1 any indirect Losses; and - 15.2.2 Loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect). - 15.3 In spite of Clause 15.1, neither Party limits or excludes any of the following: - 15.3.1 its liability for death or personal injury caused by its negligence, or that of its employees, agents or Subcontractors; - 15.3.2 its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; and - 15.3.3 any liability that cannot be excluded or limited by Law. - 15.4 In spite of Clause 15.1, the Supplier does not limit or exclude its liability for any indemnity given under Clauses 7.5, 9.3, 15.4, 16.3 or Schedule 7 (Staff Transfer) of the Contract. - 15.5 In spite of Clause 15.1, but subject to Clauses 15.2 and 15.3, the Supplier's total aggregate liability in each Contract Year under Clause 18.8.5 is no more than the Data Protection Liability Cap. - 15.6 Each Party must use all reasonable endeavours to mitigate any Loss or damage which it suffers under or in connection with the Contract, including any indemnities. - 15.7 When calculating the Supplier's liability under Clause 15.1 the following items will not be taken into consideration:
+- 15.1 Each Party's total aggregate liability in each Contract Year under the Contract (whether in tort, contract or otherwise) is no more than the greater of £5 million or 150% of the Estimated Yearly Charges unless specified in the Award Form. - 15.2 No Party is liable to the other for: - 15.2.1 any indirect Losses; and - 15.2.2 Loss of profits, turnover, savings, business opportunities or damage to goodwill (in each case whether direct or indirect). - 15.3 In spite of Clause 15.1, neither Party limits or excludes any of the following: - 15.3.1 its liability for death or personal injury caused by its negligence, or that of its employees, agents or Subcontractors;

-15.7.1 Deductions; and

-- 15.7.2 any items specified in Clause 15.4. - 15.8 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.
+- 15.3.2 its liability for bribery or fraud or fraudulent misrepresentation by it or its employees; and - 15.3.3 any liability that cannot be excluded or limited by Law. - 15.4 In spite of Clause 15.1, the Supplier does not limit or exclude its liability for any indemnity given under Clauses 7.5, 9.3, 10.5, 16.3 or 18.8.5 or Schedule 7 (Staff Transfer) of the Contract. - 15.5 Each Party must use all reasonable endeavours to mitigate any Loss or damage which it suffers under or in connection with the Contract, including any indemnities. - 15.6 When calculating the Supplier's liability under Clause 15.1 the following items will not be taken into consideration: - 15.6.1 Deductions; and - 15.6.2 any items specified in Clause 15.4. - 15.7 If more than one Supplier is party to the Contract, each Supplier Party is fully responsible for both their own liabilities and the liabilities of the other Suppliers.